ReJesse/World-News-Integration-Union/README.md

 # World-News-Integration-Union
-This is a web for global news integration with coresponding APIs.
+This is a web for global news integration using coresponding APIs.
-The function of the web including user sign up and login, changing personal information, news' display, update and comment, and redirect to news source page.
+The function of the web including user sign up and login, changing personal information, news' display, update and comment, and redirect to news source page.  </br></br>
 <img width="544" alt="home page" src="images/home page.png">
 This is the home page of the web which will direct the user to browse news categorized by country and area.    </br></br>
 <img width="544" alt="home page" src="images/sign up.png">